 What is Active Relaxation?

-This post was originally published on 19th January 2019 and updated on 14th November 2021.
 We all know what relaxation is, even if we’re not very good at it, but how about active relaxation?
-The words alone seem to contradict themselves, yet active relaxation can be as good for us as any other form of…
+The words alone seem to contradict themselves, yet active relaxation can be as good for us as any other form of relaxation.
+In fact, I think we’re a lot more experienced in active relaxation than we perhaps realise.

 Receive Monthly Musings Directly To Your Inbox